-- a university diploma received after 5 years (300 credits) or - a university diploma received after 4 years (240 credits) and at least 2 years of relevant professional experience.

-Belgian and European students must have at least a "Master 60" or equivalent to 240 ECTS (for more details, contact us).
+- International candidates must have either: - A second-cycle university degree obtained after 5 years (300 credits) of university study. - A university degree obtained after 4 years (240 credits) of university study and at least 2 years of relevant professional experience. - Belgian and European candidates must hold a "Master 60" degree or the equivalent of 240 ECTS.